 The former would be nothing more than a cosmetic move to placate fans.
 It would hinder -- not help -- recruiting, while adding even more instability to the situation.
 That`s not what Colorado needs right now.

 As for the second scenario, Bill McCartney is obviously the public favorite in terms of a permanent head coach who would be available immediately.
-No doubt, the clamor for Colorado to make the former coach the current coach -- and do it now -- has been growing in recent weeks.

 But if McCartney is available next week, he`ll beavailable at the end of the season.